 Where do you trade coupons?

-Staring a coupon exchange club in the area you live is a brilliant way to meet new like-minded money-saving friends and to swap coupons.
+Staring at a coupon exchange club in your area is a brilliant way to meet new like-minded money-saving friends and swap coupons.

-You can also join online forums at one of the best coupon sites in Canada called Smart Canucks where we did almost all of our online coupon trading.
+You can also join online forums at one of the best coupon sites in Canada called Smart Canucks where we do almost all our online coupon trading.

-With this kind of coupon trading you would post coupons in the mail and in return get what you asked from from the other trader.
+With this kind of coupon trading, you would post coupons in the mail and return them, get what you asked from the other trader.

 Finding Canadian Coupons

-You can find paper coupon offline in many place around Canada and in some cases they are hidden so you have to watch out for them.
+You can find paper coupons offline in many places around Canada; sometimes, they are hidden, so you must watch out for them.

-Here are some of the places you will find paper Canadian coupons that you can trade.
+Here are some places you will find paper Canadian coupons you can trade.